IS IT POSSIBLE TO REMOVE HAIR PERMANENTLY?

 WHAT IS THE TIME REQUIRED?

-The time required for a permanent cure depends on the intensity of growth of the unwanted hair.
+The time required for a permanent cure depends on the unwanted hair’s growth intensity.
 A person with moderate growth

 will require anywhere between 15 – 30 sessions of one-hour duration.
 Therefore a considerable amount of time and patients are